Search website

 Tips based on my experience

 • Don’t expect to find all the same products as in Colombia.
 It’s a matter of trying and then deciding what you like.
 Perhaps something new you try you might like more.
-In my case at first, I missed Alpina products a lot for example the cheese, the yoghurt, the milk, the healthy snacks from Taeq, the nuts but especially the flavour of the fruits.
+In my case at first, I missed Alpina products a lot for example the cheese, the yoghurt for drinking without a spoon (the majority of yoghurts in Australia are very thick), the milk, the healthy snacks from Taeq, the nuts but especially the flavour of the fruits.
 You’ll see that the fruits taste different in Australia, try it for yourself and see.

 • Make sure you check if the prices of vegetables and fruits are per unit or per kilo.
 Sometimes it can be confusing and make you think the price is per unit.